We’ve all at some point seen the cliché situation of a man sitting at a...

 Okay, I don’t think this online course focusing on Android Development specifically, but it looks really useful because it teaches beginners how to code your own creative projects.
 You also lach you the technical skills to write software that uses sophisticated graphics and audio with the focus on creating mobile applications that run on smartphones and tablets.

 The Android Development track at Treehouse covers the latest app development skills for Android 4.4 KitKat.
-Starts at $25/month for access to all their design and programming instructional videos.
+The basic plan costs $25 a month but they offer 14-day free trials to try it out.

 Android Video Tutorials: